I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 While the keyword difficulty score reported to you is technically accurate, it reads as a bit of a false positive because you’ll likely rank no better than position 4, which is respectable, but there is a big difference between a CTR of 32.5% and 6%.

 The above scenario happens frequently and can drastically influence whether or not you decide to target a keyword.
+You can save yourself a lot of time (and heartbreak) by plugging the keywords into SERPs and deciding if the results are actually delivering positive outcomes.

-When you’ve managed to narrow your larger list down to a small number of top candidates, manually look through results and use common sense.
+When you’ve managed to narrow your larger list down to a small number of top candidates, manually look through the results and use your common sense.
 Are you trying to outrank Amazon, Wikipedia and Forbes for the top 3 positions?

 Add metrics to your investigation by using the SERP inspection tools available in your paid tools, reviewed previously.